PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 Gene Set Enrichment Analysis (GSEA) is a tool that belongs to a class of second-generation pathway analysis approaches referred to as *significance analysis of function and expression (SAFE)* (Barry 2005).
 These methods are distinguished from their forerunners in that they make use of entire data sets including quantitive data gene expression values or their proxies.

-Methods that fall under the SAFE framework use a four-step approach to map gene lists onto pathways (Barry 2005).
+Methods that fall under the SAFE framework use a four-step approach to map gene lists onto pathways

 1. Calculate a local (gene-level) statistic
 2. Calculate a global (gene set or pathway-level) statistic